 - Make arrangements for the proper administration of its financial affairs and to secure that one of its Officers has the responsibility for the administration of those affairs.
-In this council, that officer is the Acting Corporate Director of Resources; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts
+In this council, that officer is the Corporate Director, Resources; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts

-Responsibilities of the Acting Corporate Director of Resources
+Responsibilities of the Corporate Director, Resources

-The Acting Corporate Director of Resources is responsible for the preparation of the Pension Fund Statement of Accounts in accordance with proper practices as set out in CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom ("the Code of Practice").
+The Corporate Director, Resources is responsible for the preparation of the Pension Fund Statement of Accounts in accordance with proper practices as set out in CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom ("the Code of Practice").

-In preparing this Statement of Accounts, the Acting Corporate Director of Resources has:
+In preparing this Statement of Accounts, the Corporate Director, Resources has: